-Those who alternate between meat, fish and a variety of offal and bones can get a remarkable range of micronutrients.
+Those who alternate between meat, fish, and various offal and bones can get a remarkable range of micronutrients.

 Accordingly, organ meat is packed with nutrients such as, in particular, A, B, D, and E vitamins, copper, zinc, iron, magnesium, potassium, folic acid, selenium, or choline.

-Since beef liver is the most nutrient-dense food, there is hardly a micronutrient worth mentioning that it does not contain (*).
+Since beef liver is the most nutrient-dense food, there is hardly a micronutrient that it does not contain (*).

-If you throw in heart, bone broth, brains, sweetbreads, fatty fish, or fish roe from time to time, you’ll get heaps of antioxidants, collagen, vitamin C, DHA, and EPA.
+If you throw in heart, bone broth, brains, sweetbreads, fatty fish, or fish roe occasionally, you’ll get heaps of antioxidants, collagen, vitamin C, DHA, and EPA.